guettli/deadends-of-it/README.md

 People do not use native GUI mail user agents (like for example thunderbird) less.
 They use the web interface of big mail providers more.

 Maybe this trend is good.
 I had to explain the difference between an envelope-from to the body-from already several times to people who were responsible for a mail server.
 This difference seems to be too much for the average windows admin.
+See: https://en.wikipedia.org/wiki/Bounce_address